 In that respect ESPN is much like the group it caved to.
 Much like ESPN Public Editor James Brady, a man who characterizes Trump’s white supremacy, and those well known and reported alliances, as opinion and not fact.
 A who praises Hill with one hand while writing that her voice will lose business for her employer, an opinion no where grounded in the fact he treats it as.
 ESPN is like the minions who screamed at ESPN over Hill’s comments while trolling her mentions with racist and sexist commentary.

-Likability and labels (to borrow a term from Brady) has become our standard and on that broken weighted scale we place our most venerated and trusted ideals to weigh, measure and mete.
+Likability and labels (to borrow a term from Brady) have become our standard and on that broken weighted scale we place our most venerated and trusted ideals to weigh, measure and mete.

 Freedom of speech.
 Life, liberty and pursuit of happiness.
 All the ideals that America professes to believe in.
 For those who stand for nothing except the power of their own white privilege, and the people that they like, these rights are inalienable and fundamental.
 For everyone else, they are commodities to be bought, bartered, exchanged and denied.